hypar-io/Elements/README.md

 ## Geometry
 Elements contains a very simple BREP geometry kernel, and a small set of geometric types like vectors, lines, and polygons.
 Elements uses a right-handed coordinate system with +Z "up".
 Elements is unitless except as indicated when calling a geometric method.
 For example, arcs requires angles in degrees.

 The geometry kernel that we've created for Elements is a very simple BREP kernel which does "flat stuff with holes in it" really well.
 We think Nurbs are sexy, and we'll definitely support more curvy stuff in the future, it's just that the effort required to support arbitrarily complex geometry for micro-services running in the cloud is not small.
-Good geometry kernels are also usually large, expensive, and not open source, so they introduce a lot of concerns which are orthogonal to why we built this library in the first place.
+Professional geometry kernels, like the kind found in mechanical modeling applications, are also usually large, expensive, and not open source.
+They introduce cost and complexity, and restrict the open nature of code that you write with Elements.

 ## Precision
 Geometry operations in Elements use `Vector3.Epsilon=1e-05` to compare values that should be considered equal.
 This is important as geometric operations using floating point numbers are imprecise.
 In addition, .NET will return different values for these operations _on different systems_.
 We have seen intersection tests that pass on a mac and fail on linux.
 Please use the provided methods like `double.IsAlmostEqualTo(...)`, `Vector3.IsZero()`, and `Vector3.IsAlmostEqualTo(...)` which account for precision.